Gunday: Plot

-The story begins the independence of Bangladesh after the 1971 war.
+The story begins with the independence of Bangladesh after the 1971 war.
 Amongst those affected by the partition are two orphans: Bikram Bose and Bala Bhattacharya.
 They meet Lateef, who offers them food in exchange for smuggling guns.
 One of Lateef's customers, an army officer, wants one of the boys as his sex slave; if Lateef refuses, his daughter will be taken.
 Lateef chooses Bala at first, but Bikram insists that he will go instead.
 Bala refuses to leave his best friend and returns to save Bikram from the officer, whom they kill.
 This makes them partners in crime; when the army chases them, Lateef is killed while trying to protect the duo.
 Bikram and Bala flee to Calcutta and work at a restaurant.
 After being mistreated and insulted, they learn that pilfering coal is a way to make easy money.

-As adults, Bikram and Bala loot coal trains and sell the pilfered coal.
+As adults in 1988, Bikram and Bala loot coal trains and sell the huge quantity of coal.
 Their chief competitor is Dibakar.
 When Bikram and Bala loot one of Dibakar's trains, his men threaten them.
 Undeterred, they promise to loot his next train as well.
 When they arrive to loot Dibakar's train, he calls them "refugees," and a fight ensues.
 Before they kill Dibakar, Bikram and Bala tell him that they are Indians, not refugees.
 Now having control of the coal business, they expand into other businesses by laundering money with Kaali Kaka's help.
 They become local heroes by building hospitals, donating to charities, and building schools.
 Although they provide jobs for the poor, their business dealings make them a target of the law.
 Assistant Commissioner of Police Satyajeet Sarkar is summoned to arrest Bikram and Bala.
 Sarkar, knowing that they can cover their tracks with Kaali Kaka, warns them that he will arrest them when he finds evidence against them.

 A businessman invites Bikram and Bala to the opening of his new club in Calcutta.
 He introduces them to Himanshu, his assistant.
 They meet Nandita, a cabaret dancer.
 They both fall in love with her, and decide that whoever wins her heart will marry her.
 Nandita invites them to a theatre to tell them whom she loves.
-Bala gets into a fight there with a man who insults Nandita and shoots him.
+Bala gets into a fight there with a man who makes a disrespectful comment on Nandita and Bala shoots him.
 Bikram tells Bala to go into hiding, promising not to see Nandita until he returns.
 Sarkar warns Bikram that if Bala returns to Calcutta, he will be killed.
 Nandita tells Bikram that she loves him, but if they do not observe Durga Puja together, she will never see him again.
 Bikram agrees to meet her.
 Later, Bala learns about this through Himanshu, and returns to Calcutta.
 Enraged when he sees Bikram and Nandita, Bala accuses Bikram of breaking his promise and shoots at him.
 He hits Nandita instead, who is rushed to hospital and survives.